 The Complete Guide to Disavowing Links for Google and Bing

-Google has named content and links as its top two ranking factors that affect how well a website will perform in organic search results.
+Google has named content and links as its top two ranking factors that affect how well a website performs in organic search results.
 As such, links have a wild history of being manipulated and spammed, making their acquisition risky but still important.

 However, in our experience managing SEO for clients, we’ve found many cases when a low-quality link profile still hurts a website.
 In these cases, we must closely evaluate their every link, and be honest about its value to the brand.

 Search engine link disavowal tools are needed in today’s link penalty environment.
 These tools cut ties between a site and links pointing at it that might be seen by engines as dark marks.
-As with all powerful tools, the disavow tools come with questions about proper use and concerns for abuse.
+As with all powerful tools, Google’s and Bing’s disavow tools require careful use to avoid damaging mistakes.

 How Disavow Files Help You

 Quality backlinks are a requirement of healthy search rankings.
-But it’s clear from the mouths of the search engines that you can’t go very far if your site is associated with off-topic or spammy inbound links.
+But you can’t go far if your site is associated with off-topic or spammy inbound links.
 While it’s important to attract good links, it’s just as important to remove bad ones.
 This is why link pruning is a critical task of SEO.

 A problem arises, however, when you’re stuck with a few bad backlinks.
-If you can’t get them removed, how do you avoid a search engine penalty for these backlinks?
-Fortunately, both Google and Bing have an answer: each search engine has a tool for disavowing links, or telling them the backlinks that you want them to ignore.
+If you can’t get them removed, and Google is not discounting them from your link profile, then how do you avoid a search engine ranking loss for these backlinks?
+Fortunately, both Google and Bing have an answer: each search engine has a tool for disavowing links, which means telling them the backlinks that you want them to ignore.

 The search engines’ disavow links tools can help your website in many ways.